paulfranco/AndroidInterviewQuestions/README.md

 You can use Android App Links - HTTP URLS that bring users directly to specific content in your Android App.

+**What is the official development environment used for Android applications?

+Android Studio.

 ## **The Manifest File**

 **How many manifests can an application have?**